dpantaz/AzNamingTool-TF/README.md

 `docker build -t azurenamingtool .`

-Login to the Azure Container Registry (provide the name of the Azure Container Registry as specified in the terraform.tfvars file):
+Login to the Azure Container Registry (provide the name of the Azure Container Registry as specified in the terraform.tfvars file (acr_name variable) ):

 `az acr login -n <the_name_of_your_acr>`